Theft Crimes Lawyers in Brazoria County

 Comprehensive Overview of Texas Theft Laws

-Under Texas law, theft is the act of taking property from another person with the intention of depriving that individual.
+Under Texas law, theft is the act of taking property from another person with the intention of depriving that individual of it.
 While the property could be directly stolen from the rightful owner, theft could also be committed through indirect methods.
 For example, obtaining property that is known to be stolen is also classified as theft, even though it wasn't directly taken from the owner.

 Our Brazoria County theft lawyers use many different defenses, including: